 • 5 ton, which cools more than 2,000 square feet

-Other factors that can affect air conditioner size are:
+Other things that can influence air conditioner size are:

-• The weather in Monroe.
+• The temperatures in Monroe.

 • Ductwork quality and age.

-• If your home has more sun or shade.
+• If your residence receives more sun or shade.

-• Insulation quality and depth.
+• Insulation quality and concentration.

-• How many people are in your household.
+• How many people live in your home.

 SEER Ratings

-When you’re installing a new air conditioner, it’s essential to be aware:
+When you’re installing a new air conditioner, it’s crucial to realize:

-• Older air conditioners are ranked around 8-9 SEER.
+• Old air conditioners are rated around 8-9 SEER.

-• Modern air conditioners start at 13 SEER.
+• New air conditioners start at 13 SEER.
 Ones installed in the southwest and southeast must be at least 14 SEER due to U.S. Department of Energy regulations.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.